 - A breast or cervical cancer patient

-If this information does not apply to you, please go to Eligibility for people age 65 and older and people who need long-term care services.
+If this information does not apply to you, please read the information on eligibility for people age 65 and older and people who need long-term care services.